 \section{Conclusions}

-In this work, by leveraging the unique properties of ITO ENZ nanolayers and TPP structures, we achieved a 10X increase in THG efficiency compared to a bare ITO film at the optimal ENZ pumping conditions.
-This enhancement is results primarily from the uniform and nanoscale localization of the electric field in the TPP structure, manifesting the coupling regime between ENZ and TPP modes.
-Our experimental data are supported by full-vector electromagnetic field calculations that show significant electric field enhancement in the ITO-coupled TPP structure for both $E_x$ and $E_z$ components.
-Furthermore, our findings demonstrate that the THG efficiency of the designed ITO-coupled TPP structure is 10X larger than in the ENZ enhanced efficiency of the bare ITO films with a peak effiency of $4.5 \times 10^{-9}$ at a pump wavelength of 1230nm and average incident power of 34 mW.
-Moreover, our work establishes the remarkable non-reciprocal behavior of the investigated structure with an observed a 100X increase in THG signal intensity when the structure was oriented with the substrate facing the incident beam, as opposed to the gold layer-facing configuration.
-We believe that our findings underscore the potential of ITO-TPP coupled systems for a wide range of photonic applications such as optical sensing and spectroscopy, signal processing, and novel quantum detection modalities.
+In this work, by leveraging the unique properties of ITO ENZ nanolayers and TPP structures, we achieved a 8$\times$ increase in THG efficiency compared to a bare ITO film at the optimal ENZ pumping conditions.
+This enhancement results primarily from the uniform and nanoscale localization of the electric field in the TPP structure, manifesting the coupling regime between ENZ and photonic modes.
+Our experimental data are supported by full-vector electromagnetic field calculations of LFFs that show significant electric field enhancement in the ITO-coupled TPP structure for both $E_y$ and $E_z$ components.
+Furthermore, our findings demonstrate that the THG efficiency of the designed ITO-coupled TPP structure is 8$\times$ larger than in the ENZ enhanced efficiency of the bare ITO films with a peak efficiency of $4.5 \times 10^{-9}$ at a pump wavelength of 1230nm and average incident power of only 34 mW.
+Finally, we report on the remarkable asymmetric behavior of the investigated TPP structure with an observed a 100$\times$ increase in THG signal intensity when it was oriented with the substrate facing the incident beam.
+We believe that our findings underscore the potential of ITO-TPP strongly coupled systems, for a wide range of photonic applications such as optical sensing and spectroscopy, signal processing, and novel quantum detection modalities.